Dancuo/swagger-editor/README.md

 ##### Browser support

-Swagger Editor works in the latest versions of Chrome, Safari, Firefox, Edge and IE11.
+Swedagger works in the latest versions of Chrome, Safari, Firefox, Edge and IE11.

 ### Known Issues